-This is the 47th article in the “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.
+This is the 47th article in the award-winning “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.

 By Ray Bernard, PSP, CHS-III

 The definition of hybrid cloud has evolved, and it’s important to understand the implications for physical security system deployments.